rust-master/Blockchain-Interview-Questions-Answers/README.md

 - what is provider
 - Interact with Smart Contracts
 - Checking Accounts balance
-- Calling smart contract functions
+- Calling smart contract functions (Read & Write)
 - Smart contract events
 - Web3.js utilities
 - Conversion to and from the base unit of currency